IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 - one letter
 - one digit

-The default setting above is equivalent to specifying "Alphabetical:1,Digit:1".
+The default setting is equivalent to specifying "Alphabetical:1,Digit:1".

 By specifying "UpperCase:1,LowerCase:1,Digit:1,Special:1", for example, you can put the following four rules in place instead: